/data_storage/sql_storage.py

 - CacheTable:

-Defines the internal specification of the SQLAlchemy table that is used under the hood.
-This class inherits
+Defines the internal specification of the SQLAlchemy table used for caching.
+Inherits from

-from Base/DeclarativeBase subclass to define its structure and function as a SQLAlchemy table
+Base/DeclarativeBase to define its structure as a SQLAlchemy ORM model.

 """